Ram Kumar : Mazes of the Mind

 This brought about a social predicament in the way he rendered his figures like primitive drawings with naive expressions.

 Similar to some Western abstract expressionists like Hans Hoffman, and Barnett Newman, Ram Kumar along with V. S. Gaitonde made a significant contribution to the ‘abstract’ movement in the east, forty years later.
-The influence of cubist masters such as Andre Lhote and Fernand Leger during his studies in Paris in 1942 - 1959 where individual elements of the composition were analysed, reordered from multiple perspectives and synthesized into a composite structure.
+The influence of cubist masters such as Andre Lhote and Fernand Leger during his studies in Paris in 1942 - 1959 where individual elements of the composition were analyzed, reordered from multiple perspectives, and synthesized into a composite structure.

 Pg 82, Ram Kumar: A Journey Within, Vadehra Art Gallery